anisha303816/weblab_assignment/README.md

 <li>A variable that is declared inside a function is local to that function and cannot be accessed outside of it.</li>
 <li>A variable that is declared with the var keyword is function-scoped, meaning it can be accessed anywhere within the function in which it was declared. </li>
 </ol>

+Refer to the files scopes_q1, scopes_q2 for the codes.